7.19. Advanced transformations

 • Click Preview image491 to preview script run (at this stage, script-type transformation has not yet been applied).

-• The coloured areas image492 image493 of the preview table show the fields with values read by the script.
+• The colored areas image492 image493 of the preview table show the fields with values read by the script.

-• The coloured areas image494 image495 of the preview table show the fields with values changed by the script.
+• The colored areas image494 image495 of the preview table show the fields with values changed by the script.

 • Appliquer image496: applies the script to the dataset.